- Code WARS1001

 - Mode of delivery Online or In Person

 Despite the terror and destruction that it brings, warfare has been an inescapable part of human history.
-This course will examine the evolution of warfare since the late 1700s through to the early 21st century to consider how the character of war has changed, its role in shaping affairs and its consequences for those who have fought.
-In doing so it will focus on the development and creation of armed forces (land, naval and later air), their sustainment and resourcing, and their employment in war.
-This foundational 'survey course' will examine these elements by making use of the following key themes: the objectives of war; the nature and character of war, command and leadership, the operational environment, military cultures, resourcing war, and military adaptation.
+This course will examine the changing character of of warfare since the late 1700s through to the early 21st century.
+In doing so it will focus on the development of armed forces (land, naval and later air), introduce key theories regarding their use, examine the the way that wars in the period were fought, and consider the strains that war places on the societies that fight them.
+This foundational 'survey course' will examine these elements by using an historical approach and make use of following key themes: the nature and character of war; the interplay of politics, strategy, operations and tactics; resourcing war; the relationship between technology and war; and military adaptation.

 1. Describe the history of warfare since in the modern era.

 2. Identify the key developments and transitions in the conduct of war since the French Revolution.

 3. Critique historical developments in the evolution of modern warfare through the use of a range of historical resources and interpretations.

 4. Analyse the causes and consequences of the historical development of warfare.